greenstick/interactor/README.md

 Collects usage data and submits it to a user-defined server endpoint on the beforeunload event.

-Great for creating a database to drive analytics and inform A/B testing and other site optimization decisions.
+Great for creating a database to drive analytics, inform A/B testing, and guide other site optimization decisions.

 This data can help you analyze:
 * How your users navigate your website